 Many factors come into play when it comes to the duration of a salmon run.
 At an average of 40 miles per day, the shorter runs can take as little as two weeks, given that there are few to no obstacles in the salmon’s path.

 The longer runs, however, can last six to eight weeks.
-This has partly to do with the size and strength of the river and its current.
+This has partly to do with the size of the river and the strength of its current.

 Another factor of significance is the salmon’s worsening state of bodily deterioration during its journey upstream.